§ 25 Consent requirements for certain activities

 The requirement for a new consent in connection with significant changes in requirements or permits as mentioned in the third subsection, litera c, means that, if the operator is required to implement technical or operational changes that have an impact on safety and working environment in the activities, the operator shall obtain consent before such changes can be implemented.

-In order to fulfil requirements in Section 25 third subsection litera d last sentence, relevant parts of the Norwegian Oil and Gas’ Guideline 122, can be used.
+In order to fulfil the requirement in Section 25 third subsection litera d last sentence, relevant parts of the Offshore Norge's guideline 122, can be used.
 Reference is also made to the Framework Regulations Section 11 and the Activities Regulations Section 25.

 Offshore petroleum activities